 ¡Frida Icónica!

-This summer, a spectacular Frida Kahlo installation comes to Carnaby Street, transforming it into a vibrant canvas with a colour display of public art.
+This summer, a spectacular Frida Kahlo installation has arrived on Carnaby Street, transforming it into a vibrant canvas with a colour display of public art.
 In collaboration with Tate Modern's dedicated exhibition, 'Frida: The Making of an Icon'.

 Frida Kahlo was a queer, disabled woman of colour who became one of the most influential artists of all time.